What is the deal with Soy and the Low FODMAP diet?

 Oils are made from fat and not carbohydrates so all oils, including soy oil, are low in FODMAPs.

-The only exceptions are when high FODMAP ingredients may have been added such as garlic pieces, although garlic infused oil is quite acceptable.
+The only exceptions are when high FODMAP ingredients may have been added such as garlic pieces, although garlic infused oil is quite acceptable and forms an important part of the low FODMAP diet.

 Soy Lecithin

-Soy lecithin is added to foods to help with producing a better quality food product but has negligible carbohydrate so not a FODMAP.
+Soy lecithin is added to foods to help with producing a better quality food product but has negligible carbohydrate so not a FODMAP issue.

 Soy has a number of possible health benefits.
 Knowing how to choose low FODMAP forms of soy means you can continue to enjoy the health benefits of soy while following a Low FODMAP diet.